Clear Cut Magazine

 Plunge into Activism

 This was 1978, and Shahjahan Begum’s first encounter with the law.
 She fought the case, but Nur Jahan’s in-laws had bribed the police and there was no evidence.
 In court, one day she met a young lawyer, Nandita Haksar, who began helping her.
-Through a two-year struggle, in which the state failed to bring the culprits to book, Shahjahan Begum began approaching her for advice.
+Though it was not possible to win the case, Shahjahan learnt a lot.
+Others in the neighbourhood began approaching her for advice.

 Shahjahan’s life changed.
-She plunged into activism — extending support to women in distress.
-She recalled: “I never asked my burqa, except out of leaving my younger children with the older ones.
+She plunged into activism – extending support to women in distress.
+She recalled: “I threw aside my burqa, stepped out, leaving my younger children with the older ones.
 My husband would shut me out of the house, but there was no way I could return to my old life.”
-People vilified her, calling her a loose woman who goes to court—kacheri, but she remained focused.
-The group kept expanding.
-She formed a group of local women to tackle the cases that poured in, from Nangloi and beyond — of abuse, rape, harassment, murder, and other crimes.
-She began organising meetings, educating women to break their silence, protest against violence, and demand justice.
-Women came out of their homes — from Shahdara to Shahdara — this work, mind-set will change.
-When everybody around was involved, I grew from a small town girl to a lioness and I work as such.”
+People vilified her, calling her a loose woman who goes to court-kacheri, but she remained focused.
+The work kept expanding.
+She formed a group of local women to tackle the cases that poured in, from Nangloi and beyond – of abuse, rape, harassment, murder – and took up community issues as well.
+One summer day she led some 200-300 women to break their matkas outside the local MLA’s house.
+After that water started coming into their homes!
+She thought, “If we keep up this work, mind-sets will change….
+When everybody around was a wolf, I grew from a lamb into a lion.
+I am a lioness and I work as such.”

 Safe Shelter, Dignity and Justice

-Through the 1980s, Shahjahan Begum became part of the women’s movement, which was very vibrant at the time.
-She joined protests and street plays against dowry murders, rape, domestic violence, and actively participated in meetings and discussions where the new thinking that was taking shape.
-Groups such as Saheli, Sakhi Sangh, Ankur, Action India worked very well together and helped out a lot; women who came, were supported to go to several activities, got together and started a shelter home.
-Shahjahan, being a bread-winner, inspired women to also get into action, and joined full-time, as its manager.
-Her motivation was strong — street work that she had learned earlier must happen to anyone else.
+Through the 1980s, Shahjahan Begum became immersed in the women’s movement, which was very vibrant at the time.
+She joined protests and street plays against dowry-murders, rape, domestic violence, and actively participated in meetings and discussions where the new thinking that was taking shape.
+Groups such as Saheli, Sabla Sangh, Ankur, Action India realized that many women needed to walk out of violent family situations, but had nowhere to go to.
+Several activists got together and started a shelter home, Shaktishalini, in 1986, in a rented house in Jangpura.
+Shahjahan Aapa was involved since its inception, and joined full-time, as its manager.
+Her motivation was strong as steel, for “What happened to my daughter must not happen to anyone else!”

-For the next twenty-five years, Shahjahan Apa was the mainstay of the shelter, along with its co-manager, Satyarani Chadha, whose daughter too had been murdered in her marital household.
-Shahjahan and Satyarani were from different classes, caste, religious, cultural backgrounds, yet came together as a joint force, a “force to reckon with”.
-They cooked in Delhi, supporting women, and children, some from vulnerability, to dignity.
+For the next twenty-five years, Shahjahan Aapa was the mainstay of the shelter, along with its co-manager, Satyarani Chaddha, whose daughter too had been murdered in her marital household.
+Shahjahan and Satyarani were from different class, caste, religious, cultural backgrounds, yet came together as a joint force, a force to reckon with.
+They clocked in daily, supporting women, and children, move from vulnerability, to dignity.
 The shelter home offered space to heal, seek justice, and prepare to live again in the wider world.
-Shahjahan Begum and others in the shelter built alliances with police, lawyers, activists, even as they offered counselling, legal aid, education, vocational training, empathy and motivation to the women who came to them.
-Shahjahan opened another centre in Old Delhi, to house more women.
+Shahjahan Begum and others in Shaktishalini dealt with police, law, government, families and communities, even as they offered counselling, legal aid, education, vocational training, empathy and solidarity to the women who came to them.
+Shaktishalini opened another centre in Old Delhi, to house more women.

-Shahjahan Apa mused, we did what we could, but cases continued for years.
+Shahjahan Aapa mused, “We did what we could, but cases continued for years.
 Women suffered so much.
-Even after fighting for ten years, they got nothing.
+Even after fighting for ten years, she may get nothing.
 Police and court work for money, not for people like us.
-People must demand accountability.
-Shahjahan Apa also learned awareness workshops all over, and also spread awareness of how problems be it around electricity, water, goods or religious bigotry.
+People must demand accountability!”
+Shahjahan Aapa held legal awareness workshops all over, and also spread awareness of how women can unite to tackle pressing problems be it around electricity, water, goondas or religious bigotry.

-Shahjahan Apa summed up: “I feel that girls will learn beyond what we have, they will do more and better than us.
-They will run families with equality and will teach others too.
-But if we had not come out of the streets and raised our voices, asked questions, these girls too would not have studied, nor come out into the world and become so capable.
+Shahjahan Aapa summed up: “I feel that girls will learn beyond what we have, they will do more and better than us.
+They will run families with equality and will teach others too….
+But if we had not come out onto the streets and raised our voices, asked questions, these girls too would not have studied, nor come out into the world and become so capable.”

 Precious Legacy: Lest We Forget

-Shahjahan Apa was deeply disturbed by the scourge of rising fundamentalisms.
-She engaged with a grassroots forum discussing women’s experiences of different religions.
+Shahjahan Aapa was deeply disturbed by the scourge of rising fundamentalism.
+She engaged with a grassroots forum discussing women’s experience of different religions.
 A prominent speaker at women’s movement gatherings, her ideas were well honed, language powerful.
-In 1995 she participated in the huge Women’s conference at Beijing.
+In 1995 she participated in the huge women’s conference at Beijing.

-Feminist thought was critical to her life’s journey.
-She was glad to be part of the women’s movement — which, she said, was for women and men — for ‘badlav’, not ‘badla’.
+Feminist thought was critical to her life-journey.
+She was glad to be part of the women’s movement – which, she said, was for women and men – for ‘badlaav’, not ‘badla’.
 She added: “What I lost during childhood and youth, I found in older life.
 My soul is satisfied.
-Those who insulted me, now come to me… We work in the midst of people, with commitment, it makes a difference… Our success is, that women today step out for their rights… my loss and daughters-in-law being killed… These women, the police station if needed… In Nangloi today, if I call people, in one call they will all come.”
+Those who insulted me, now come to me….
+If we work in the midst of people, with commitment, it makes a difference….
+Our success is, that women today step out for their rights….
+My sons and daughters-in-law help people, take them to the police station if needed….
+In Nangloi today, if I call people, in one call they will all come.”

-Shahjahan Apa died tragically in 2013, while crossing railway tracks in Nangloi.
+Shahjahan Aapa died tragically in 2013, while crossing railway tracks in Nangloi.
 Thousands crossed those tracks daily, with no option and no warning system.
-Far-obviously thus, it was the criminal negligence of civic authorities that killed her.
+Paradoxically thus, it was the criminal negligence of civic authorities that killed her.

-She was a stalwart, an inspiration, a true leader, whose legacy lives on — in the thousands that Nav Srishti and Shahti Shakti continue to impact.
+She was a stalwart, an inspiration, a true leader, whose legacy lives on — in the thousands of lives she touched, and the thousands that Nav Srishti and Shakti Shalini continue to impact.

 About the Author: Dr Deepti Priya Mehrotra is a political scientist, teacher, and consultant with specialisation on gender, education and social issues.
-She is English and Hindi, has authored several books including acclaimed biographies of ‘From Shaheen, Gulab Bai, stories of single mothers’, and a history of street theatre in India.
+She is writes in English and Hindi, has authored several books including acclaimed biographies of Irom Sharmila, Gulab Bai, stories of single mothers, and a history of street theatre in India.

 Clear Cut Gender Desk